Sashkow/FuelingSystem/README.md

 FuelingSystem
 =============

 C++ Project on modelling cenrtalized system of fueling stations.
-Thes model simulates

 Vehicle objects are constructed according to Factory design pattern.